Create a hook extension

 };

-async function executeBackupCommand(sequelize, filename) {
+async function executeBackupCommand(filename) {

 // Implementation depends on your database and system

-// Example for PostgreSQL:
+// Example for PostgreSQL using environment variables:

 const { exec } = require('child_process');